 - Held steering group meetings to discuss what we have done so far and our next steps.

 - During the summer, our Rights Respecting Champions pitched the idea of a sponsored fun run to raise money and awareness for a charity.
-Mrs Fearnley was impressed with their organisation and with some help from staff, the children organised an incredible event which raised over £3400 for CLIC Sargent.
+With some help from staff, the children organised an incredible event which raised over £3400 for CLIC Sargent.
 Visit our gallery to view photos of the event.

 - From summer 1, we introduced an afterschool campaigning club.